statebait/blog/content/blog/gsoc-2019-documented/index.md

 Tools/Technologies used: [cypress](https://www.cypress.io/)

 For testing, we used cypress, a E2E testing framework.
 Cypress is hands down amazing 🤩.
 The kind of automation you can achieve with this framework is phenomenal.
-Its API relatively easy and the features it provides complements how one should test application.
+Its API is relatively easy and the features it provides complements the entire testing process.
 Further, it helps you write code which is easier to test and also helps you keep test cases in mind while coding.
 Tests are simple, for eg:

 ```jsx
 it("Reactions populated", () => {